Attribute Based Shipping Options

 **Step 3: Configure Dynamic Settings for Attribute-Based Shipping**

-In this step, you need to configure the dynamic setting for the ATTRIBUTE_KEYS_FOR_ATTRIBUTE_BASED_SHIPPING_OPTION .
+In this step, you need to configure the dynamic setting for the `ATTRIBUTE_KEYS_FOR_ATTRIBUTE_BASED_SHIPPING_OPTION` .
 This step is crucial as it defines the attribute key that will be used for grouping shipping options based on product attributes.

 Complete the fields as follows: